 Do I have a choice about where I volunteer?

 Absolutely.
-The Centre for Volunteering aims to match your interests and skills with the specific requirements of different not-for-profit organisations.
+We aim to match your interests and skills with the specific requirements of different not-for-profit organisations.
 You’ll be consulted about where you’d prefer to work as a volunteer.
 We’ll also talk to you about the skills, interests, values or ambitions that you’d like to match with your volunteering opportunities.

 How long do I have to commit for?

 It’s your choice.
-Your commitment to a particular volunteer position depends entirely upon your circumstances, interests, and the length of time your volunteer position is available for.
-Some organisations will specify the minimum length of time a volunteer position is required for.
+Your commitment to a particular role depends upon your circumstances, interests, and the length of time your volunteer position is available for.
+Some organisations will set the minimum length of time a volunteer position is required for.